 5) OFFER OPTIONS

-You’ll find more information on effectively applying this technique to your products so it results in more sales, in our free sample chapter: MAKING PRODUCTS THAT PROFIT
+You’ll find more information on effectively applying this technique to your products so it results in more sales, in the free sample chapter: MAKING PRODUCTS THAT PROFIT

-7) TAKE A CLOSER LOOK AT INPUT VS OUTPUT
+8) TAKE A CLOSER LOOK AT INPUT VS. OUTPUT

 Shoppers may not understand the value of your products, in which case, it’s your job to educate them.
 If your prices are higher than other vendors selling similar items, be sure you’re communicating the reason why to shoppers.
 If you’re using 100% organic, locally sourced ingredients when others typically don’t, mention that on your tags, your signage and in your sales pitch.
 If shoppers don’t understand your prices, they won’t be willing to pay them.

-If selling is not your strong point, you’ll find a lot of useful pointers in my e-book: MAKE MORE MONEY AT CRAFT FAIRS.
-Chapter 9 covers how to craft the perfect sales pitch that points out the features your shoppers actually care about.
+If selling is not your strong point, you’ll find a lot of useful pointers in MAKE MORE MONEY AT CRAFT FAIRS and how to craft the perfect sales pitch that points out the features your shoppers actually care about.
 As well, I share tons of tips that will put the most anxious vendor at ease and feel comfortable selling (especially if you’re an introvert like me…and if you are, check out this one THE SUCCESSFUL INTROVERT – HOW TO MARKET & MANAGE A CREATIVE BUSINESS WHEN YOU’RE QUIET, SHY OR INTROVERTED).

 What does your display at craft shows look like?
 What about your labeling, photography and packaging?
 If your products are tossed down on a table with prices scribbled on them and no thought put into presentation, shoppers are not going to put much value on them.
-Take those same items and put them into nice packaging with a well thought out label, handle them with care and watch how much more attention and sales they’ll get.
+Take those same items and put them into nice packaging with a well thought out label, display them beautifully, handle them with care, etc. and watch how much more attention and sales they’ll get.
 Online, you need to portray this same feeling through your photos, titles and descriptions.